-We own 12 power plants that generate more than 2,800 megawatts of electricity and several solar arrays capable of producing 650 kilowatts.
+Our power plants generate more than 2,800 megawatts of electricity and several solar arrays are capable of producing 650 kilowatts.
 In addition, we purchase wind and hydroelectric energy.

 Distributed generation is small-scale electric generation that is connected to, or located near, homes or businesses for the purpose of serving local power needs.
 Renewable systems, like small solar or small wind, are often used for distributed generation.
 Standardized rules are in place for all utilities to ensure safety, reliability and fair costs for these small-scale power producers and utility customers.